-The Subscriber or the PKI Sponsor is required to indicate the reason for the Revocation request.
 The LRA, Enterprise RA, or Trusted Agent, when the request is submitted via email, will document the reason for the request and archive this documentation.
-Reason codes are included in the CRLs issued by IdenTrust, including the reason code of Revocation because of Private Key compromise.
+Unless the revocation reason is "Unspecified (RFC 5280 CRLReason #0)", the above revocation reason codes are included in the CRLs issued by IdenTrust, except for "Unspecified (RFC 5280 CRLReason #0)".

-The Subscriber or PKI Sponsor is required to present an acceptable form(s) of photo identification (see Section 3.2.3.1), which the LRA, Enterprise RA, or Trusted Agent reviews to identify and authenticate the Subscriber or PKI Sponsor making the Revocation request.
+The Subscriber or PKI Sponsor is required to present an acceptable form(s) of photo identification (See Section 3.2.3.1), which the LRA, Enterprise RA, or Trusted Agent reviews to identify and authenticate the Subscriber or PKI Sponsor making the Revocation request.
 Trusted Agents notify LRAs immediately upon validating the Revocation request and request that the LRA revoke the Certificate.